scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Demonic Skull
-*3rd level*
+*3rd Level*
 - **Casting Time:** 8 AP
 - **Range:** 5
 - **Duration:** 1 minute
 - **Damage Type:** Fire

 You create a Flaming skull at position in range.
-When summoned, and again at the start of each of your turns the skull breathes fire at all creatures in its zone of control.
+When summoned, and again at the end of each of your turns the skull breathes fire at all creatures in its zone of control.
 Each creature must make a Defense roll against your spellcasting.
 On fail they take 1 wound, adding a wound die on crit.
-On your turn you may spend 2 AP to command the skull to move up to 5 tiles and change its facing.
+On your turn you may spend 4 AP to command the skull to move up to 5 tiles and change its facing.
 If the skull moves more than 10 tiles from you the spell ends.

 Add a proficient die to your roll and increase the duration by 1 turn for every level cast above 3rd.

 ___
 #### Detect Creatures
-*3rd level*
+*3rd Level*
 - **Casting Time:** 10 AP
 - **Range:** 1 mile
 - **Duration:** concentration, 10 minutes